onyx-and-iris/vban-cmd-python/README.md

 #### Use with a context manager:
 It is advised to use this code with a context manager.
-Parameter coverage is not as extensive for the RT Packet Service as with the Remote API so defined below are the classes/methods available through this interface.
+Parameter coverage is not as extensive for the RT Packet Service as with the Remote API.

-Ideally, calling a background thread to poll for new RT packets ensures up-to-date parameters (see examples gui).
-For simple scripts you may refer to the example below.

 ### Example 1
 ```python